About

 icon /EFI/refind/themes/catppuccin/assets/mocha/icons/os_arch.png

-volume "ARCHIE"
+volume "ARCHIE_ESP"

 loader /EFI/systemd/systemd-bootx64.efi